oznogon/gattaibushido-public/rules/03_basic_play.md

 #### Fold (Main, Both)

-To **Fold** you take your currently-active Stash and place it on the table in front of you, face-down.
+To **Fold** you take your currently-active Cache and place it on the table in front of you, face-down.
 This signifies that you are either out of options, or otherwise no longer wish to push the conflict.
 You are now out of the Throwdown, you can take no more Actions of any type, and you are no longer factored into the turn rotation.
 Note that if you're out of cards and have no other special actions available to you, you **must** Fold.
 A Throwdown doesn't end until _everyone_ has Folded.

 Choosing to Fold *does not* nullify any effects you may have activated from playing Side Actions on the same turn.
 This means that yes, on your final turn you can choose take as many Side Actions as you have at your disposal and then immediately Fold - that's not just allowed, it's *encouraged* as a valid strategy!

-**Do not Discard your Stash just yet!** Discards will be handled at the end.
+**Do not Discard your Cache just yet!** Discards will be handled at the end.

 #### LET'S RUMBLE!
 (Main, Both)